Abhishek-1352/Notes_App/README.md

-# Just a simple project to practice and show my learnings from react course
+# Just a simple project to practice and show my learnings from react course.
+## Working on it developing.
+Project will be available soon...